QubesOS/qubes-doc/reference/dom0-tools/qvm-backup-restore.md

 Do not restore VMs that have missing templates or netvms

 --ignore-missing
-Ignore missing templates or netvms, restore VMs anyway
+Ignore missing templates and netvms, and restore the VMs anyway

 --skip-conflicting
 Do not restore VMs that are already present on the host

 --force-root
-Force to run, even with root privileges
+Force to run with root privileges

 --replace-template=REPLACE\_TEMPLATE
-Restore VMs using another template, syntax: old-template-name:new-template-name (might be repeated)
+Restore VMs using another template, syntax: old-template-name:new-template-name (can be repeated)

 -x EXCLUDE, --exclude=EXCLUDE
-Skip restore of specified VM (might be repeated)
+Skip restore of specified VM (can be repeated)

 --skip-dom0-home
-Do not restore dom0 user home dir
+Do not restore dom0's user home directory

 --ignore-username-mismatch
-Ignore dom0 username mismatch while restoring homedir
+Ignore dom0 username mismatch when restoring dom0's user home directory

 -d APPVM, --dest-vm=APPVM
-The AppVM to send backups to
+Restore from a backup located in a specific AppVM

 -e, --encrypted
 The backup is encrypted